nullobject/dotfiles/atom/packages/ide-purescript/README.md

 Error suggestions may be triggered from some underlined compiler warnings.
 There is no visual indication, currently this will basically be for 'import' warnings, and can be triggered by 'alt-enter' (PureScript: Show Quick Fixes).

+## Case split / add clause

+*EXPERIMENTAL*

+Add clause - use psc-ide to add a clause to the current top-level function (from cursor on its type definition).
+Case split - with cursor on an function argument identifier, add clauses to the definition to case-split on that argument.

+## Hacking on atom-ide-purescript

+After cloning, install dependencies
+  • `bower install`
+  • `npm install`

+Bundle for Atom: `npm run bundle`
+_Alternatively `npm run -s bundle` if you want cleaner output_

+You can use the regular `pulp build` as part of your tooling or to see compile errors, but bundling is required for the plugin to be usable by Atom and will build the project as part of the task.

+To use your local development version, you will first need to uninstall any current version you have installed.
+Then from within the atom-ide-purescript directory run `apm link`.
+This will create a symlink from the Atom plugins directory to your development directory.